Book editing tips

 ‘With [blog post] titles, it's best to under promise and over deliver.
 So if you're choosing between uber-compelling and accurate, choose accuracy every time,’ Corey Eridon, Hubspot Marketing Blog.

-Here are some things to add that will create punch in your headline:
+Here are some things to add that will create punch for an effective headline:

 'Most people will share content based on the headline alone.'